Director of Spanish Program, Associate Professor of Spanish & Linguistics

 A specialist in sociolinguistics, bilingualism and languages in contact, she has presented her work at numerous national and international conferences.
 Her recent publications include the co-edited volume (with Talia Bugel) New Approaches to Language Attitudes in the Hispanic and Lusophone World, Amsterdam/Philadelphia: John Benjamins series Issues in Hispanic and Lusophone Linguistics (2020); book chapters such as “Bilingualism and Biculturalism: Spanish, English, Spanglish?”
 (Routledge Handbook of Chicana/o Studies.
 Eds.
 Denise Segura, Francisco A. Lomelí and Elyette Benjamin-Labarthe.
 Routledge, 2018) and “Socio-Pragmatic Functions of Codeswitching in Nuyorican and Cuban American Literature” (Spanish-English codeswitching in the Caribbean and the U.S., Eds.
 Rosa E. Guzzardo Tamargo et al. John Benjamins, 2016); and journal articles such as “Code-Switching in US Latino Literature: The Role of Biculturalism” (Language and Literature 24.3: 2015), and “iSwitch: Spanish-English Mixing in Computer-Mediated Communication” (Journal of Language Contact 9: 2015).

 Dr. Montes-Alcalá has received research support from CIBER, the Georgia Tech Foundation, and Ivan Allen College among other funding sources and she also holds a number of awards from Emory University, the University of California, Santa Barbara, and the University of Alcalá de Henares (Madrid).
 Her teaching interests include courses in bilingualism, sociolinguistics, applied linguistics, and Spanish culture and history.
-She is also co-director of the Spain LBAT summer program in Madrid.
+She is also director of the Spanish Program and the Spain LBAT summer program in Madrid.

 - Ph.D. in Hispanic Linguistics, University of California, Santa Barbara